lewagon/dotfiles/03-AR-Database/01-SQL-design/README.md

 #### Design the schema

 Design a database schema for a survey app that meets the requirements.
 For that, your are going to use [SQL Designer](http://ondras.zarovi.cz/sql/demo/).
-To submit your solution, copy/paste the XML code of your schema in `survey.xml`.
+To submit your solution, copy/paste the XML code of your schema in `survey.xml` and push it on Github.

 ## Learning Badges

 - Do you understand what's a database scheme?
 - What's a relation between tables?
-- What are the kind of existing relations? (one-to-many, many-to-many, etc..)
+- Which kinds of relation do you know? (one-to-many, many-to-many, etc..)
-- Can you guess the database scheme behind facebook? airbnb? any we service?
+- Can you guess the database scheme behind facebook? airbnb? any web service you pick?
+Try to draw it on a sheet of paper.